ChiragAgg5k/ChiragAgg5k/README.md

 - 👋 Hi, I’m @ChiragAgg5k
-- 👀 I’m interested in data science
+- 👀 I’m interested in computers and stuff
-- 🌱 I’m currently learning python's basics and intermediate modules
+- 🌱 I’m currently learning computers and stuff
-- 💞️ I’m looking to collaborate on nothing atm
+- 💞️ I’m looking to collaborate on nothing
 - 📫 How to reach me, dont

 <!---